dreamportdev/Osdev-Notes/04_Scheduling/03_Processes_And_Threads.md

 ### Priorities

-There are many ways to implement priorities, the easiest way to get started is with multiple process queues: one per periority level.
+There are many ways to implement priorities, the easiest way to get started is with multiple process queues: one per priority level.
 Then your scheduler would always check the highest priority queue first, and if there's no threads in the READY state, check the next queue and so on.

 ## From Processes To Threads

 Let's talk about how threads fit in with the current design.
 Currently each process is both a process and a thread.
 We'll need to move some of the fields of the `process_t` struct into a `thread_t` struct, and then maintain a list a threads per-process.

 As for what a thread is (and what fields we'll need to move): A thread is commonly the smallest unit the scheduler will interact with.
-A process can one or multiple threads, but a thread always belongs to a single process.
+A process can bes one or multiple threads, but a thread always belongs to a single process.

 Threads within the same process share a lot of things:

 - The virtual address space, which is managed by the VMM, so this is included too.
 - Resource handles, like sockets or open files.

 Each thread will need it's own stack, and it's own context.
-That's all that's needed for a thread, but you may want to include fields for a unique id and human-readable name, similar to the a process.
+That's all that's needed for a thread, but you may want to include fields for a unique id and human-readable name, similar to a process.
 This brings up the question of do you use the same pool of ids for threads and processes?
 There's no good answer here, you can, or you can use separate pools.
 The choice is yours!

 We'll also need to keep track of the thread's current status, and you may want some place to keep flags of your own (is it a kernel thread vs user thread etc).